Portuguese Chocolate Rivals Belgium’s Finest

 Famous Portuguese Chocolate Producers

-Outside of your ordinary pastelaria chocolate fusion, there are still the elegant chocolate confectionaries such as liquor or fruit filled delights, linguas de gato, and bombokas.
+Outside of your ordinary pastelaria chocolate fusion, there are still elegant chocolate confectionaries such as liquor or fruit-filled delights, linguas de gato, and bombokas.

-If you’re looking for something that seems more familiar, try Imperial.
-In 2002 this brand merged with Regina, another famous chocolate producer in Portugal.
-They are known for their bombokas, a chocolate covered meringue bonbon, but that’s not all they make!
-Chocolate bars studded with nuts, fruit flavored bars, truffles and pralines can all be found among the ranks.
+If you’re looking for something more familiar, try Imperial.
+In 2002, Imperial merged with an equally notable Portuguese confectionary, Regina, to expand their market reach.
+Primarily known for their bombokas, a chocolate covered meringue bonbon; Imperial also feature delicious chocolate bars studded with nuts, fruit-flavored bars, truffles and pralines.

-Don’t let the big guys fool you into thinking that there are no artisanal or specialty brands in Portugal.
-Cacao di Vine is all about wine and port infused chocolate.
-They produce what they call “wine bites” and come in sixteen different sweets that celebrate all natural ingredients in their recipes.
+Though Portugal has some larger chocolatiers, there are several artisanal or specialty brands in Portugal worthy of your attention.
+Cacao di Vine is all about wine and port-infused chocolate.
+They produce what they call “wine bites” and come in sixteen different sweets that celebrate all-natural ingredients in their recipes.
 Each “bite” package uses wine from different regions of Portugal in order to showcase the delicious differences between the vinho varieties across the country with chocolate.